Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets

-In this Letter, we examine a spin-$\tfrac{1}{2}$ Heisenberg model on a diamond-decorated honeycomb lattice and show that it realizes an emergent dimer phase with thermodynamic signatures characteristic of the Kasteleyn transition.
-Heisenberg models on diamond-decorated planar lattices have attracted considerable recent attention due to the emergence of exotic quantum phases as well as quantum and thermal phase transitions \cite{Morita2016,Hirose2016,Hirose2017b,Hirose2018,Hirose2020,Caci2023,Karlova2024,DmitrievPRB,DmitrievZNA}, and to the possibility to realize them experimentally.
-In particular, the metallic framework of the 2d coordination polymers [\{Cu(bipn)\}$_3$Fe(CN)$_6$](ClO$_4$)$_{2}\cdot4$H$_2$O [bipn = bis{\allowbreak}(3-amino\-propyl)-amine] \cite{Zhang2000} and [\{Cu(ept)\}$_3$Fe(CN)$_6$]{\allowbreak}(ClO$_4$)$_2\cdot5$H$_2$O [ept = $N$-(2-amino\-ethyl)-1,3-di\-amino\-pro\-pane] \cite{Travnicek2001} adopts a geometry matching the diamond-decorated honeycomb lattice.
-While in both compounds the Cu(II) ions serve as genuine magnetic centers with spin $S=1/2$, the Fe(II) ions are in a nonmagnetic spin state $S=0$ due to a strong ligand field of the cyanide group.
-A targeted synthesis of structural analogues of these compounds, in which the hexacyanoferrate(II) anions are replaced by other paramagnetic hexacyanometallates, could provide a promising route toward the experimental realization of the magnetic structure of the diamond-decorated honeycomb lattice.
+Here, we close this gap by demonstrating how the physics of the Kasteleyn transition can be realized in Heisenberg quantum magnets: we examine a spin-$\tfrac{1}{2}$ Heisenberg model on a diamond-decorated honeycomb lattice and show that it realizes an emergent dimer phase with thermodynamic signatures characteristic of the Kasteleyn transition.
+Heisenberg models on diamond-decorated planar lattices have attracted considerable recent attention due to the emergence of exotic quantum phases as well as quantum and thermal phase transitions \cite{Morita2016,Hirose2016,Hirose2017b,Hirose2018,Hirose2020,Caci2023,Karlova2024,DmitrievPRB,DmitrievZNA,KS-ZNA,Dmitriev2026}, and to the possibility to realize them experimentally.
+In particular, the metallic framework of the 2d coordination polymers [\{Cu(bipn)\}$_3$Fe(CN)$_6$](ClO$_4$)$_{2}\cdot4$H$_2$O [bipn = bis(3-aminopropyl)-amine] \cite{Zhang2000} and [\{Cu(ept)\}$_3$Fe(CN)$_6$]{\allowbreak}(ClO$_4$)$_2\cdot5$H$_2$O [ept = N-(2-aminoethyl)-1,3-diaminopropane] \cite{Travnicek2001} adopts the geometry of the diamond-decorated honeycomb lattice.
+In both compounds, the Cu$^{2+}$ ions carry spin-$1/2$ moments, whereas the Fe$^{2+}$ ions are driven into a nonmagnetic low-spin ($S=0$) state by the strong ligand field of the cyanide groups.
+Although these materials are therefore not direct realizations of the present magnetic model, they demonstrate that the required lattice geometry is chemically accessible.
+This suggests that analogous coordination polymers in which the nonmagnetic hexacyanoferrate(II) units are replaced by paramagnetic divalent hexacyanometallate building blocks, while preserving the same framework topology, could provide a viable route toward realizing the magnetic diamond-decorated honeycomb lattice explored here.